Download our live collection timetable - to find out about current collection schedules.

 Requests for information are assessed by our information governance system for risks and benefits and to determine whether they are in the public interest.
 From May 2012 to June 2015, applications for data extracts to GPES were assessed by the Independent Advisory Group (IAG).

 The old IAG documents are available on The National Archives.

 Have a question about GPES?

-We are improving the General Practice Extraction Service to increase capacity and make it more easy to use.
+We are improving the General Practice Extraction Service to increase capacity and make it easier to use.
 Find out what these improvements mean for people interested in GP data collections, and for GP practice staff who use the system.

 Information for Emis web practices on how to install and access GP data collector to view extract data.